magpylib/magpylib/docs/index.md

 # Magpylib Documentation

 Magpylib is an **open-source Python package** for calculating static **magnetic fields** of magnets, currents, and other sources.
-It uses **explicit expressions**, solutions to macroscopic magnetostatic problems, implemented in **vectorized** form which makes the computation **extremely fast**.
+It uses **analytical expressions**, solutions to macroscopic magnetostatic problems, implemented in **vectorized** form which makes the computation **extremely fast**.
 Make use of the open-source Python ecosystem for spectacular visualization.

 <h2> Resources </h2>